bitcoin/bips/bip-frost-signing.md

 [^sk-xor-rand]: The random data is hashed (with a unique tag) as a precaution against situations where the randomness may be correlated with the secret signing share itself.
 It is xored with the secret share (rather than combined with it in a hash) to reduce the number of operations exposed to the actual secret share.

 [^secnonce-ser]: The algorithms as specified here assume that the *secnonce* is stored as a 64-byte array using the serialization *secnonce = bytes(32, k<sub>1</sub>) || bytes(32, k<sub>2</sub>)*.
 The same format is used in the reference implementation and in the test vectors.
 However, since the *secnonce* is (obviously) not meant to be sent over the wire, compatibility between implementations is not a concern, and this method of storing the *secnonce* is merely a suggestion.
-The *secnonce* is effectively a local data structure of the signer which comprises the value triple *(k<sub>1</sub>, k<sub>2</sub>)*, and implementations may choose any suitable method to carry it from *NonceGen* (first communication round) to *Sign* (second communication round).
+The *secnonce* is effectively a local data structure of the signer which comprises the value pair *(k<sub>1</sub>, k<sub>2</sub>)*, and implementations may choose any suitable method to carry it from *NonceGen* (first communication round) to *Sign* (second communication round).
 In particular, implementations may choose to hide the *secnonce* in internal state without exposing it in an API explicitly, e.g., in an effort to prevent callers from reusing a *secnonce* accidentally.

 [^max-msg-len]: In theory, the allowed message size is restricted because SHA256 accepts byte strings only up to size of 2^61-1 bytes (and because of the 8-byte length encoding).